KushDayv/Introduction-to-python/README.md

 Variable declaration and initalization

-*illustrated how we declare and assign variables.Also illustrated how we allow a user to input the varaibles by him or herself.This is done in the programs :area.py, volume.py and gross_pay.py
+1.illustrated how we declare and assign variables.Also illustrated how we allow a user to input the varaibles by him or herself.This is done in the programs :area.py, volume.py and gross_pay.py

-python operators
+2.python operators
-*added arithmetic operators (+,-,*,/,//,%)
+  a) added arithmetic operators (+,-,*,/,//,%)

-*added relational operators (>,<,==,!=,>=,<=)
+  b) added relational operators (>,<,==,!=,>=,<=)

-python decision making
+3.python decision making
-*some illustrations of the various decision making statements that are used.
+  c) some illustrations of the various decision making statements that are used.

-**The statements used are
+The statements used are

---if statements
+  i) if statements

---if .....else statements
+  ii) if .....else statements
-***if ...elif statements
+  iii)if ...elif statements

-**addition of input validation to check whether the user has entered negative values or marks that are above 100%
+*addition of input validation to check whether the user has entered negative values or marks that are above 100%

-**there is a simple python game that shows the use of python libraries
+*there is a simple python game that shows the use of python libraries

+4.Python functinos

+*In the functions folder there are programs that show how functions in python are defined and how they are declared.